bpamos/welltrajconvert/docs/source/index.rst

 welltrajconvert Overview
 ========================================================

-:mod:`welltrajconvert` is a Python package for wellbore directional survey conversion.
-It allows the user to take the bare minimum required wellbore directional survey data and uses a minimum curvature algorithm to calculate additional metadata.
+:mod:`welltrajconvert` is a Python package that allows a user to take the bare minimum required wellbore survey information and convert it into it's latitude and longitude points, TVD, north/south and east/west deviation, and x and y points along the wellbore.
+The package requires only the wellId, measured depth, inclination angle, azimuth degrees, surface latitude, and surface longitude points or surface x, y, and CRS to calculate various points along the wellbore using a minimum curvature algorithm.

 Why should you use :mod:`welltrajconvert`?

 * You have a single survey with only the MD, INC, AZIM, and surface latitude and longitude and need additional metadata.

 * You have a single survey with only the MD, INC, AZIM, and surface x and y coordinates and need additional metadata.

 * You want to display your wellbore trajectory geospatially using latitude and longitude points along the wellbore.

+* You have multiple surveys and want a standardized output with metadata typically required for additional analytics.

 Here's an example, to give you an impression::